angelotavares/robutler_psr_2022/README.md

 # robutler_psr_2022

 This works was made in the ambit of the corse robotic systems programing.
 This will make use of ROS, and two well known robots, for the movement it will be used the turtelbot waffle pi.
 For manipulating the environment it wil be used the BCN3D MOVEO, a open sorce and 3D printable manipulator with 5 degrees of freedom.
+A link with more information is available here: <https://www.bcn3d.com/bcn3d-moveo-the-future-of-learning-robotic-arm/>

 ## Project description

 The objective is to develop a robotic system that acts like a butler.
-To accomplish this the robot needs to be capable of preform a set o functionalities, such as>
+To accomplish this the robot needs to be capable of preform a set o functionalities, such as:

 1. Create a map of the enviroment in witch is inserted.
 2. Move automatically tro the environment without colliding with it.